Dublin landmarks

 The door with the hole

-On the west side of the church is an old door with a hole in it - a memento of a feud between Lord Kildare and Lord Ormonde in 1492.
-Ormonde took refuge in the church's chapter house.
-A truce was negotiated, but Ormonde doesn't seem to have trusted his former opponent, as a hole was punched in the door so the two could seal it with a handshake.
+On the west side of the church is an old door with a hole in it - a reminder of a feud between Lord Kildare and Lord Ormonde in 1492.
+Ormonde sought refuge in the chapter house of the church.
+A truce was negotiated, but Ormonde seems not to have trusted his former enemy, as a hole was punched in the door so that the two could seal the deal with a handshake.

-From 1783 to 1869 the choir served as a chapel for the Knights of the Order of St. Patrick.
-That is why their banners, swords and helmets can still be found today above the choir pews, which are decorated with their coats of arms.
+The choir served as a chapel for the Knights of the Order of St. Patrick from 1783 to 1869.
+That is why their banners, swords and helmets, which are decorated with their coats of arms, can still be found above the choir benches.

 In the cathedral park, under the arcades on the east side, are plaques commemorating Dublin writers.
 Three of them received the Nobel Prize for Literature.